alvarovitta/Cost-Management/Edit-3.3-Implementing-Azure-naming-standards-and-tagging.md

 Use the Tag Name and Tag Design approach described below for your Azure resource tags.

 **Tag Names**:
-Use the following information when naming your Azure resource tags.
+Use the following approach when naming your Azure resource tags.

   - Follow [Azure naming rules and restrictions](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions#naming-rules-and-restrictions).
 It is difficult to change a name later.
   - Names must meet the requirements of their specific resource type